-(The majority of the Houses above referred to, to-day, well advanced in construction, and may be inspected by all visitors.)
+(The majority of the Houses above referred to a e, to-day, well advanced in construction, and may be inspected by all visitors.)

-The Chapel and Dining Hall will enchange 120 feet in length and 48 feet in breadth, while the open space south of the Classrooms measures 620 feet along the base, with a maximum width of 410 feet.
+The Chapel and Dining Hall will each be 120 fee, in length and 48 feet in breadth, while the open space south of the Classrooms measures 620 feet along the base, with a maximum width of 410 feet.

-(Tea, after the Cermony, will be served in the midst of the open space mentioned above.)
+(Tea, after the Cresiony, vill se served in the midst of the open store men. a above.)

-The San terium may be seen on the plan in the north-vert corner, and will, of course, be isolated from the main bandings.
+The Sandorium may be seen on the plan in the north-west corner, and will, of course, be isolated from the main buildings.

-On the cover of the programme will be seen the 5 hool crest, the design of which (by W.Bro.
-G. Woods Wollaston, M.V.O., Norroy King at Arms, P.G.D.), embodies the two Pillars of the Temple superimposed upon the old emblem of the School, the Pentangle.
+On the cover of the programme will be seen the School Crest, the design of which (by W.Bro.
+G. Wood.
+Wollaston, M.V.O., Norroy King at Arms, P.C.D.), embodies the two Pillars of the Temple superimposed upon the old emblem of the School, the Pentangle.
 In the centre of the design is the Smooth Ashlar, while surrounding the whole is an inscription, being the Latin version of the text: "That our daughters may be as the polished Corners of the Temple."